American Heritage Schools: Athletics

 As of 2018, Heritage's Patriots football team has won three out of its last five state championship titles and ended the undefeated 2017 season with a 27-game winning streak.
 The team has won the Florida High School Athletic Association's Class 5A Football Championships in 2013, 2016, and 2017.
-The 2018 Patriots included two cornerbacks rated five stars by 247Sports.com, Patrick Surtain II and Tyson Campbell, both selected in the 2021 NFL Draft.
+The 2018 Patriots included two cornerbacks rated five stars by 247Sports.com, Patrick Surtain II and Tyson Campbell, both selected in the 2021 NFL draft.
 Together with two other four-star prospects from American Heritage, they were collectively referred to as the "AH4".

 The school's second team on the Palm Beach Campus, the Stallions, have won the Class 1A Football Championships in 2007 and 2009, as well as the Class 3A Championship in 2011.

 American Heritage also has athletics programs for bowling, baseball, cheerleading, golf, ice hockey, lacrosse, soccer, softball, swimming, tennis, track and field, volleyball, weightlifting, and wrestling.

 Controversy

-In late 2018, the school faced criticism for expelling a student at the Plantation campus for allegedly verbally attacking a basketball coach.
-An attorney for the family of the expelled student claimed the expulsion and the incident that led to it were partly the result of either racial or socioeconomic discrimination by school staff.
-In response, basketball player Dwyane Wade and actress Gabrielle Union expressed support for the expelled student and claimed their children were also harassed by the same basketball coach in separate incidents.
+In late 2018, the school faced criticism for expelling a male student at the Plantation campus for an alleged verbal attack on a girls' basketball coach in which he used profanity.
+An attorney for the family of the expelled student claimed the expulsion and the incident that led to it were partly the result of racial or socioeconomic discrimination by school staff, and that there was selective enforcement of the school's prohibition of profanity.
+In response, professional basketball player Dwyane Wade and actress Gabrielle Union, a parent couple who also had children enrolled at the school, issued a statement expressing support for the expelled student and said their son had also been harassed by the same coach in a separate incident.

+On February 10, 2025, the son of the school's president, Douglas Laurie, was removed from the school after a video surfaced showing him using a racial slur.